 The Group's suppliers are critical partners in its commitment to operate in a manner that is responsible, transparent and respects the human rights of all.
-The Group's Supplier Code of Conduct sets out the Group's expectations for responsible sourcing and supply chain due diligence throughout the commodity value chain.
+The Group's Supplier Code of Conduct sets out the Group's requirements and expectations of its suppliers.
 The Group undertakes due diligence of current and potential suppliers to understand their business practices using a risk-based approach.
 If the Group identifies unacceptable risks, it agrees a set of corrective actions with the supplier.